SNeuroble/NBS_benchmarking/README.md

 #### 2. Benchmarking

+1. Set paths and parameters
-1. Set parameters in setparams_bench.m (e.g., do_TPR, use_both_tasks, etc.)
+    - Set script and data paths in setparams_bench.m
-2. Optional: If want system-dependent paths, set script and data paths for each system in setpaths.m.
-Must also define system_dependent_paths=1 in setparams_bench.m to use.
+        - Optional: If want system-dependent paths, set paths for each system in setpaths.m.
+Must set system_dependent_paths=1 in setparams_bench.m to use.
+This will overwrite paths in setparams_bench.m, so no need to set paths in setparams_bench.m.
+    - Set parameters and script/data paths in setparams_bench.m (e.g., do_TPR, use_both_tasks, etc.)
+2. Run resampling procedure
-3. Run run_benchmarking.m
+    - Run run_benchmarking.m
+3. Calculate ground truth
+    - Set task_gt in setparams_bench.m
+    - Run calculate_ground_truth.m
+3. Summarize accuracy & other results
-4. Set params for results to be summarized in setparams_summary.m
+    - Set parameters for resampling results to be summarized in setparams_summary.m
+    - Set date/time info for resampling results to be summarized in set_datetimestr_and_files.m
-4. Run summarize_tprs.m or summarize_fprs.m
+    - Run summarize_tprs.m or summarize_fprs.m

 ### References